Ivana Mendoza

 Ivana Elizabeth Mendoza Álvarez (born 19 May 1995) is a Paraguayan footballer who plays as a midfielder for Club Sol de América and the Paraguay women's national team.

+In February 2006, Mendoza debuted for UAA in the Campeonato Paraguayo de Fútbol Femenino at the age of 11, tying Gloria Villamayor for the feat.
+She has also played for the Paraguay women's under-17 team.

 International career

 Mendoza represented Paraguay at the 2012 South American U-17 Women's Championship.
 She made her senior debut on 31 July 2019 against Mexico in the 2019 Pan American Games.